whage/thesis/thesis.md

   | InputChanged Int Attribute String
 ```

-I especially like the ML syntax because it is intuitive: this must be about some message type that can take
+I especially like the ML syntax because it is intuitive: this `Message` must be about some message type that can take
 on certain forms where each form contains different data about the message.

 Every type in the sum type is accompanied by a label (or tag), hence the name "tagged union".